 Baranis and Cigalon is an upstairs, downstairs affair with a French accent.
-The kitchen at the ground-floor restaurant (Cigalon) is headed up by a crew with previous experience at Comptoir Gascon.
 Baranis is the bar (downstairs in the basement), with a simpler menu of bar food and the sort of French drinks you normally only find in France.

-And, just in case you didn’t catch the accents of the staff in their blue-and-white striped tops, there’s even a gravelled pétanque court (for playing the southern version of boules), cordoned off from the bar at one side.
+And in case you make the southern experience complete, there’s even a gravelled pétanque court (for playing the southern version of boules), cordoned off from the bar at one side.

 Baranis 115 Chancery Lane